joshuaskelly/twitch-observer/README.md

 import time
 from twitchobserver import TwitchChatObserver

-with TwitchChatObserver('Nick', 'oauth:abcdefghijklmnopqrstuvwxyz0123', '#channel') as observer:
+with TwitchChatObserver('Nick', 'oauth:abcdefghijklmnopqrstuvwxyz0123', 'channel') as observer:
     while True:
         try:
             for event in observer.get_events():